When diarrhea needs medical attention vs home treatment. Learn about dehydration risks, causes, and treatment options.

 While most episodes of diarrhea resolve on their own, you should contact a healthcare provider if you experience any of the following:

 Your provider may order stool studies to check for bacterial, viral, or parasitic pathogens.
-Blood work may be needed to assess for dehydration and electrolyte imbalances.
-In cases of bacterial infection, targeted antibiotic therapy can shorten the duration of illness and prevent complications.
-For antibiotic-associated diarrhea, your provider may adjust or discontinue the offending medication.
+Blood work may be needed to check for dehydration and electrolyte imbalances.
+For bacterial infections, targeted antibiotic therapy can shorten the illness and prevent complications.
+For antibiotic-associated diarrhea, your provider may adjust or stop the medication causing it.

-If diarrhea has become chronic -- lasting four weeks or longer -- further evaluation with laboratory testing, stool studies, and potentially imaging or referral to a gastroenterologist may be warranted to identify the underlying cause.
+If diarrhea has become chronic -- lasting four weeks or longer -- further workup may be needed.
+This can include lab testing, stool studies, imaging, or a referral to a gastroenterologist to find the cause.

 Getting Treatment Online

-Diarrhea is one of the conditions most conveniently managed through telehealth.
-A virtual visit allows you to describe your symptoms, timeline, and any associated factors from the comfort of your home -- which is exactly where you want to be when dealing with frequent trips to the bathroom.
-Your provider can assess the severity of your illness, determine whether testing or prescription medication is needed, and send prescriptions directly to your pharmacy.
+Diarrhea is one of the conditions most easily managed through telehealth.
+A virtual visit lets you describe your symptoms and timeline from home -- exactly where you want to be when you're making frequent trips to the bathroom.
+Your provider can assess how severe the illness is, decide whether testing or prescriptions are needed, and send any prescriptions straight to your pharmacy.

-Through a diarrhea treatment visit, your provider can order stool cultures or other laboratory tests at a facility near you if an infectious cause is suspected.
-If your symptoms suggest food poisoning, viral gastroenteritis, medication side effects, or a dietary trigger, your provider can recommend targeted treatment and advise you on when to seek in-person care if symptoms do not improve.
+During a diarrhea treatment visit, your provider can order stool cultures or other lab tests at a facility near you if an infection is suspected.
+If your symptoms point to food poisoning, viral gastroenteritis, medication side effects, or a dietary trigger, your provider can recommend targeted treatment.
+They'll also tell you when to seek in-person care if symptoms don't improve.

 InnoCre Telehealth offers same-day visits for patients in Maryland, Washington, and Delaware.
-If you are unsure whether your diarrhea warrants medical attention, a quick virtual consultation can give you clarity, a treatment plan, and peace of mind without the added discomfort of traveling to a clinic.
+If you're unsure whether your diarrhea needs medical attention, a quick virtual visit can give you clarity, a treatment plan, and peace of mind -- without the discomfort of traveling to a clinic.

 Frequently Asked Questions